 Interoperability is an ongoing pursuit to improve your existing state of affairs.
 It is certainly not a once and done thing.
 Healthcare IT News also underlines this view of Healthcare IT Interoperability.
-In Chasing the Tail of Interoperability Gary Palgon, the Vice President of Healthcare Solutions for Liaison Technologies, emphasizes how it is not a one time thing that one crosses off the list.
-This excellent article is a wake up call for those tasked with increasing an organization's Interoperability.
+In a paper by the ONC "A 10-Year Vision to Achieve an Interoperable Health IT Infrastructure they outline a plan for an interoperable healthcare ecosystem.

-You don't go out and buy a software package and finish the process as if it was an accounting system one could purchase.
 You are never completely done.
-It is a weekly pursuit, an IT and business arhcitectural goal like SOA.
-In order to start Interoperability improvement, you have to know where you stand now and where you want to arrive.
+It is an ongoing pursuit and an IT and business architectural goal is ongoing and continually self-improving.
+In order to start achieving increased interoperability, you have to assess honestly where you stand now and where you want to go.

 Where to start

-In an enterprise or in a single small business, one should start with an inventory of business processes, data models, software systems, databases, data standards, relevant data standards organizations, reference data files, and business partners.
+In an enterprise or a single hospital system, one should start with an inventory of business processes, data models, software systems, databases, data standards in use, reference data files, and business partners.